mattermost/mattermost-test-management/data/test-cases/channels/messaging/MM-T98.md

 ---
 # (Required) Ensure all values are filled up
-name: "Typing should show up right away when editing a message using the up arrow"
+name: 'Typing should show up right away when editing a message using the up arrow'
 status: Active
 priority: Low
 folder: Messaging
-authors: ""
+authors: ''
 team_ownership:
   - Channels
 priority_p1_to_p4: P4 - Low-Impact (Edge or unsuitable to repeat?)

 # (Optional)